opencv/opencv/modules/imgproc/doc/filtering.rst

     In case of non-separable filtering, ``bufType``     must be the same as ``srcType``     .
 The source data is copied to the temporary buffer, if needed, and then just passed to ``FilterEngine::filter2D``     .
 That is, the input type for ``filter2D``     is ``srcType``     (= ``bufType``     ) and the output type is ``dstType``     .

 See Also:
-:func:`BaseColumnFilter`,
+:cpp:func:`BaseColumnFilter`,
-:func:`BaseFilter`,
+:cpp:func:`BaseFilter`,
-:func:`BaseRowFilter`,
+:cpp:func:`BaseRowFilter`,
-:func:`createBoxFilter`,
+:cpp:func:`createBoxFilter`,
-:func:`createDerivFilter`,
+:cpp:func:`createDerivFilter`,
-:func:`createGaussianFilter`,
+:cpp:func:`createGaussianFilter`,
-:func:`createLinearFilter`,
+:cpp:func:`createLinearFilter`,
-:func:`createMorphologyFilter`,
+:cpp:func:`createMorphologyFilter`,
-:func:`createSeparableLinearFilter`
+:cpp:func:`createSeparableLinearFilter`

 .. index:: bilateralFilter

 bilateralFilter
 -------------------
-.. c:function:: void bilateralFilter( const Mat& src, Mat& dst, int d,                      double sigmaColor, double sigmaSpace,                      int borderType=BORDER_DEFAULT )
+.. cpp:function:: void bilateralFilter( InputArray src, OutputArray dst, int d, double sigmaColor, double sigmaSpace, int borderType=BORDER_DEFAULT )

     Applies the bilateral filter to an image.